Vagif12/Ethereum-Fraud-Detection/README.md

 1. `remove_features`: a method to remove unneeded features
 2. `drop_duplicates`: a method that drops duplicate rows
 3. `clean`: the main method that calls all these preprocessing steps

+## EDA

+the purpose of this notebook is to gain a better understanding of the data.
+The following questions are going to be asked:

+Q1.
+Do we have any missing values?

+Q2.
+Is the data balanced?

+Q3.
+Is the data skewed?

+Q4.
+What feature values often belong to fraud accounts?

+Q5: Are there any potential measures we can take to reduce the chance of a data leakage?